-This is the first of 18 movements of Shibashi Qigong
+This is the first of 18 movements of Shibashi Qigong.

-- allow the elbows, wrists and fingers to bend naturally throughout the exercise (relaxed and unlocked)
+- Allow the elbows, wrists and fingers to bend naturally (relaxed and unlocked) throughout the exercise.

-- ever so slowly, rock gently forward on the in breath and back on the out breath as you raise your arms with palms facing down.
-Bend knees slightly (do not project your knees beyond your toes)
+- Ever so slowly, rock gently forward on the in breath and back on the out breath, as you raise your arms with palms facing down.
+Bend knees slightly (do not project your knees beyond your toes).

-- you may gently rise up on the balls of your feet on the in breath and lower on the out breath
+- You may gently rise up on the balls of your feet on the in breath and lower on the out breath.

-- adopt natural breathing
+- Adopt natural breathing.

-Back should be straight but relaxed throughout.
+Back should be straight, but relaxed throughout.

 - balances your blood pressure

-- strengthen your heart
+- strengthens your heart

 - helps to prevent arthritis

-- transform mental and physical tensions
+- transforms mental and physical tensions

-- releases unblocked liver Qi
+- releases unblocked liver Qi.

 ” With the mind circulate the breath,